Mosquito Population Reduction Program

 City of Hutchinson Prepares for 2021 Mosquito Season

-The City of Hutchinson will be implementing the twelfth year of its mosquito population reduction efforts this year.
+The City of Hutchinson will again be implementing its mosquito population reduction efforts this year.
 The goal of the program is to reduce the number of nuisance mosquitoes.
-Along with being a nuisance, some mosquitoes can be the transmitter of several serious diseases.
+Along with being a nuisance, some mosquitoes can be the transmitters of several serious diseases.

 who may have questions, to call them toll free at (800) 240-4262.

 The focus of the adulticide program will again be to minimize active adult mosquitoes.
 As trucks move about the neighborhoods using ultra-low volume sprayers mounted in the back, a light visible fog will move through the area.
 The fog will not cause visibility problems.
-Common-sense precautions should be taken, including keeping away from the spray vehicles and out of the fog cloud.
+Common sense precautions should be taken, including keeping away from the spray vehicles and out of the fog cloud.
 The majority of the spraying will be done from dusk to midnight or early morning before dawn.
 Trucks are equipped with GPS tracking devices and variable flow equipment allowing them to drive around 2 to 25 mph keeping the correct dosage.

 Treatments may be extended if deemed necessary by City Officials.